Millions of news articles are published every single day, and behind every single one lies a question.

 Human beings tend to be fascinated by the unusual.
 The sun rising in the east isn't news.
 If tomorrow it rose in the west, you can bet that would garner some news coverage.

-We want to know more about what defies normal.
-Whether it’s reporting on something strange happening or, even better, providing an explanation for that strangeness, these stories tend to captivate.
+People want to know more about what defies normal.
+Whether it's reporting on something strange, or even providing an explanation for that strangeness, these stories tend to captivate.

-It’s tougher to build out an ideation session specifically around creating offbeat content, but it’s good to ask yourself: What are the offbeat stories publications are running?
-These can be a good source of inspiration if you can apply a similar approach to your topic/industry.
+It's more challenging to build out an ideation session specifically around creating offbeat content, but it's good to ask yourself: What are the offbeat stories publications are running?
+These can be a good source of inspiration if you can apply a similar approach to your industry.

-The goal is to come up with ideas that hit multiple news values.
+The goal is to come up with ideas that hit multiple news values at once.
 For example, if you think of a timely idea, ask yourself how you can localize it.
-If you come up with an impactful idea, ask yourself when you can publish or promote it at times when it’s more relevant.
+If you come up with an impactful idea, ask yourself whether you can publish or promote it at times when it’s more relevant.

-The more newsworthiness your piece has, the better chance you have of earning media coverage and links.
+The more newsworthy your piece is, the better chance you have of earning media coverage and links.
 Use the above news values to help you ideate and assess whether a concept is worth pursuing, and you’ll be on track to creating a high-value piece of content that hits your top-of-the-funnel goals.